Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Constipation may be annoying and uncomfortable, but fecal impaction can be life-threatening.
 Impaction is the accumulation of dry, hardened feces in the rectum or colon.
 The patient with a fecal impaction may present with circulatory, cardiac, or respiratory symptoms rather than with gastrointestinal symptoms.[

-In contrast to constipation and impaction, an intestinal obstruction is a partial or complete occlusion of the bowel lumen by a process other than fecal impaction.
+In contrast to constipation and impaction, a bowel obstruction is a partial or complete occlusion of the bowel lumen by a process other than fecal impaction.
 Intestinal obstructions can be classified by the type of obstruction, the obstructing mechanism, and the part of the bowel involved.

 Radiation enteritis is a functional disorder of the large and small bowel that occurs during or after a course of radiation therapy to the abdomen, pelvis, or rectum.
 One report also documented radiation-induced diarrhea in individuals with lung or head and neck cancers who were receiving radiation with or without chemotherapy.[